fnxL/generalized-media-scraper/README.md

 #### Reddit Scraper

-Use headless browser if you want to scrape more content.
+Use playwright if you want to scrape more content.

 Should be able to scrape posts from any subreddit(s)